damjan-netizen/maths/readme.md

 # Mathematics

-Generaly numerical analysis algorithms, some finite element analysiss
+Numerical analysis algorithms, made in C/C++ and python